planetlabs/planet-client-python/docs/cli/cli-intro.md

 Then the output will be saved.
 This output is referred to as STDOUT, or 'standard output'.
-There is much more in this vein that you can do, like use `>>` to append to an existing file, or `<` to send what's in the file as input for a command.
+There is much more in this vein that you can do, like use `>>` to append to an existing file, or `<` to send what’s in the file as input for a command.

 One of the most powerful concepts that we use extensively in the Planet CLI is 'piping'.
-The `|` is the pipe symbol, and it's a special command that lets you pass the output from one command to be the input for the next one.
+The `|` is the pipe symbol, and it’s a special command that lets you pass the output from one command to be the input for the next one.
 So instead of having to save to a file and then referring to it you can just do it all in one call: